Kaspersky: Fraudsters with fake claims

 Kaspersky

-Kaspersky experts have identified a brand new scheme that exploits these privacy issues.
-The plan includes a allegedly owned by the Privacy Fund, which was established by the US Trade Commission.
-As mentioned, the fund issues compensation to those who may have suffered a leak of personal data and is available to citizens of any country in the world.
+Kaspersky experts have identified a brand new design that takes advantage of these privacy issues.
+The plan includes a website allegedly owned by the Privacy Fund, which was set up by the US Commerce Commission.
+As mentioned, the fund issues compensation to those who may have leaked personal data and is available to citizens from any country in the world.

 For those who are interested, the site offers to check if there has ever been a leak of data of each user.
 For this purpose, the user must provide his full details (name, phone number and social media accounts).
 Once this is done, a notification appears stating that the user has been leaked, which may include data such as photos, videos and contact information, allowing the user to receive thousands of dollars in damages.
 However, scammers do not just ask the user to enter a credit card number and wait for the amount of compensation to be credited.
 Users must also enter their social security number (SSN - a nine-digit number issued to US citizens, as well as permanent and temporary employees in the US).